freechat-fun/freechat/README.md

 Once ready, enter the `scripts/` directory and run `local-run.sh`, which will download and run the necessary docker containers.
 After a successful startup, you can access `http://localhost` via a browser to see the locally running freechat.fun.
 The built-in administrator username and password are "admin:freechat".
 Use `local-run.sh --help` to view the supported options of the script.
 Good luck!

 ### Running in an IDE
 To run FreeChat in an IDE, you need to start all dependent services first but do not need to run the container for the FreeChat application itself.
 You can execute the `scripts/local-deps.sh` script to start services like `MySQL`, `Redis`, `Milvus`, etc., locally.
-Once done, open and debug `freechat-start/src/main/java/fun/freechat/Application.java`。Make sure you have set the following startup parameters:
+Once done, open and debug `freechat-start/src/main/java/fun/freechat/Application.java`。Make sure you have set the following startup VM options:
 ```shell
 -Dspring.config.location=classpath:/application.yml,classpath:/application-local.yml \
 -DAPP_HOME=local-data/freechat \